FuelLabs/fuel-sequencer-deployments/seq-testnet-2/UPGRADES.md

 - Download new binary from [this release](https://github.com/FuelLabs/fuel-sequencer-deployments/releases/tag/seq-testnet-2.3) or obtain it from a reputable source.
 - You can check that you downloaded the correct binary and that it works by running `fuelsequencerd-<...> version` which should give `seq-testnet-2.3`.
 - Apply Cosmovisor environment variables: `source ~/.profile`.
 These might already be applied through `~/.bashrc` or `~/.zshrc`.
 Refer to [install cosmovisor section](./RUN_NODE.md#install-cosmovisor) if in doubt.
-- Register the upgrade: `cosmovisor add-upgrade features-and-optimisations <path-to-downloaded-fuelsequencerd-binary>`.
+- Register the upgrade: `cosmovisor add-upgrade multi-vesting-accounts <path-to-downloaded-fuelsequencerd-binary>`.
 - From here on, the upgrade process is expected to take place automatically.

 #### Without Cosmovisor